gloriadukuzeyesu/LearningManagmentSystem/README.md

 ## ![**Kapture 2023-09-13 at 16.25.38**](README/Kapture%202023-09-13%20at%2016.25.38.gif)

-## Steps to run it
+## How to run it

 Click this link [https://team4.dbproject.eng.utah.edu/](https://team4.dbproject.eng.utah.edu/).
-YOu can register a new user, wehter a student or a professor.
+You can register a new user.
+For example:  a student,  a professor, or an administrator.
 The user Id will be automatically created for your.

 ## Technologies  used